moonshystudios/.github/profile/README.md

 Moonshy Studios is currently working on a Social Network that is probably gonna take down all popular networks like TikTok and Discord.
-Unfortunately we will be releasing in 2027, but you still could be able to get early access, because next year we will launch pre-production version for a small circle of people around the world that are on our [Discord](https://discord.moonshystudios.com).
+Unfortunately we will be releasing in 2027, but you still could be able to get early access, because in 2025 we will launch pre-production version for a small circle of people around the world that are on our [Discord](https://discord.moonshystudios.com).

 ## What we aim for?
 We are putting hard work into our Social Network to be as secure as possible and easy to use.